-Engaging with consumers across channels is a sure-win for retailers interested in delivering a unique customer experience.
-One CodeBroker retailer customer recently launched a wildly successful omnichannel promotion that spanned three channels: email, SMS and Passbook.
+Providing mobile coupons across channels is a sure-win for retailers seeking to improve coupon redemptions.
+One CodeBroker retailer customer recently launched a wildly successful omnichannel mobile coupon marketing promotion that spanned three channels: promotion text messaging, email, and Passbook.

-Why: Having already realized significant success driving in-store redemptions with SMS-only promotions, the retailer wanted to learn if they could realize even higher in-store redemptions by supplementing SMS with additional delivery channels.
+Why: Having already realized significant success driving in-store redemptions with promotion text-only promotions, the retailer wanted to learn if they could realize even higher in-store redemptions by text message marketing with additional delivery channels.

 How: The retailer created an A/B comparison campaign consisting of 2 three-day promotions.
 Both promotions were scheduled to run Thursday through Saturday.
 Promotion 1 ran in early-May and promotion 2 ran 6 weeks later in mid-June.
 The retailer’s SMS marketing list contained approximately 450,000 subscribers.

-The first promotion consisted of two text messages that were delivered to all of their customers who were subscribed to the retailer’s SMS marketing list.
-The second omnichannel promotion delivered an email message followed by an SMS message to the 375,000 customers who were subscribed to both the retailer’s email and SMS marketing lists.
+The first promotion consisted of two promotional text messages that were delivered to all of their customers who were subscribed to the retailer’s SMS marketing list.
+The second omnichannel promotion delivered an email message followed by an promotional text message to the 375,000 customers who were subscribed to both the retailer’s email and SMS marketing lists.

-Using CodeBroker’s one-time-use mobile coupons, the retailer elected to deliver a generous offer of 10% off an entire basket, both sale and regular-priced merchandise.
-One-time-use coupons ensured that each consumer could only redeem an offer once.
+Using CodeBroker’s single-use coupons, the retailer elected to deliver a generous offer of 10% off an entire basket, both sale and regular-priced merchandise.
+Single-use coupons ensured that each consumer could only redeem an offer once.
 To facilitate speedy checkout, all coupons contained a unique barcode and corresponding number that the sales associate would scan at the point-of-sale.
 The offer was good for in-store purchases only.

-SMS-only Promotion: Customers received an SMS message on the Tuesday before the campaign started announcing the three-day promotion.
-The text message contained a link the customer clicked on to view their offer in the web browser on their mobile device.
-Both the SMS message and mobile offer clearly articulated the promotion start and end dates.
-Because the offer was one-time use, the customer could not use the mobile offer before the promotion start date or after the promotion period ended.
-A second SMS message encouraging customer to use the offer before it expired was delivered on Friday – the middle of the promotion period – to those customers who had not yet redeemed the mobile coupon.
+Text Message Marketing-only Promotion: Customers received an promotional text message on the Tuesday before the campaign started announcing the three-day promotion.
+The promotion text message contained a link the customer clicked on to view their offer in the web browser on their mobile device.
+Both the promotion text message and mobile coupon clearly articulated the promotion start and end dates.
+Because it was a single-use coupon, the customer could not use it before the promotion start date or after the promotion period ended.
+A second promotional text message encouraging the customer to redeem the coupon before it expired was delivered on Friday – the middle of the promotion period – to those customers who had not yet redeemed the mobile coupon.

-Omnichannel Promotion: In lieu of the initial SMS message, customers received an email message on the Tuesday before the campaign started announcing the three-day promotion.
+Omnichannel Promotion: In lieu of the initial promotion text message, customers received an email message on the Tuesday before the campaign started announcing the three-day promotion.
 Because email is supported on both the desktop and mobile device, the customer had the option of which channel to view the offer.
 If the email coupon was viewed on the desktop, the customer was able to print the coupon.
 If viewed on a mobile device, the customer clicked-thru to view a mobile web coupon.
-On Friday – the second day of the 3-day promotion – the retailer delivered an SMS message to the customers who had not yet redeemed the coupon reminding them that they had one day left to use the mobile offer.
+On Friday – the second day of the 3-day promotion – the retailer delivered promotional text message to the customers who had not yet redeemed the coupon reminding them that they had one day left to use the mobile coupon.

-Customers who had iOS mobile devices had the option of saving the mobile offer to Passbook.
+Customers who had iOS mobile devices had the option of saving the mobile coupon to Passbook.